neverfap-deluxe/nfd-api/content/practices/EDIT--SON--P--looking-straight-ahead.md

 Certainly, this exercise works best if you're in public where there are plenty of people, otherwise it can still work around the house, although to significantly less effect.

-Just remember that no matter what, you are 100% in-control of your body and you determine where your eyes look.
+Just remember that no matter what, you are 100% in control of your body and you determine where your eyes look.